anjaysahoo/frontend-interview/1-important-concept/01-html/readme.md

 **Case-2:**
-- As soon as scripts are encountered, HTML parsing is stopped and we load the script then starts executing
+- As soon as scripts are encountered, HTML parsing is stopped and we load the script then starts executing.
+JS file are Parser blocking

 **Case-3(End Of Body):**
 - Once all HTML is parsed, scripts load and execute